MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/advanced-guide.md

 > [!div class="mx-imgBorder"]
 > ![](media/customer-dashboard-full.png "Customer dashboard")

-In order to best utilize this manual for your specific needs, you should define your situation by one of the following options.
+In order to best utilize this manual for your specific needs, you should identify your situation:
 - ***I am new to the product AND I didn't go through the Quick Start mode*** -> In that case you may want to explore the manual from start to end.
 As shown below, product sections are represented by tabs on the left side menu.
 This guide's flow reflects the order by which you should work with the product: **Completing the *Data Manager* sections and only then exploring *Segments, Profile and Homepage*** sections.
 - ***I am new to the Advanced Mode BUT I did use the Quick Start mode*** -> In that case you may want to skip the following sections: *Search and Browse Customer, Profile, Enrichment, Segmentation, and Administration* as these are the same as for *Quick Start*.
 - ***I am already using the product but inccuring a specific issue*** -> In that case you may want to identify what product section this issue relates to and read on this particular section.
 Again, product section

-Note that you can return to the relevant documentation section on any of the product screens by clicking on the question mark icon:
+Note that you can return to documentation on any of the product screens by clicking the question mark icon:

 > [!div class="mx-imgBorder"]
 > ![](media/help-link.png "Help link")

-## Onboarding (only for Administrators)
+## Onboarding (for Administrators)
 Currently missing (9/17)

 ## Choosing a Business Category
-Just as for the Quick Start mode, the first thing you do is select a business category that matches your industry.
+Just as for the Quick Start mode, the first thing you do is select a business category that matches your industry:

 > [!div class="mx-imgBorder"]
 > ![](media/choose-business-category720.png "Select a business category")